Simon2828/west-bridgford-advice-centre/src/pages/index.md

     - image: /img/top-left.jpg
       text: >+

-        During the COVID-19 pandemic we are providing face to face advice by appointment only at St Giles Church Hall.
-To make an appointment, telephone: 0115 982 1475 (during opening hours or leave a message at other times) or email: westbridgfordadvicecentre@gmail.com
+        We are open for face to face appointments at St Giles Church Hall.
+You can also contact us by telephone: 0115 982 1475 (during opening hours or leave a message at other times) or email: westbridgfordadvicecentre@gmail.com